Kay Okafor: Professional career

-In the final CFL Scouting Bureau Rankings, Okafor was listed as the 15th best prospect available in the 2017 CFL Draft.
+In the final CFL Scouting Bureau Rankings, Okafor was listed as the 15th best prospect available in the 2017 CFL draft.
 This led to him being drafted 21st overall by the Hamilton Tiger-Cats and signing with the team on May 24, 2017.
 He played in both 2017 pre-season games for the Tiger-Cats and converted from the defensive line to the offensive line in training camp that year.
 He spent the 2017 season on the practice roster.
 In 2018, Okafor made the active roster out of training camp and dressed in his first professional game on June 16, 2018.
 He played in nine games in 2018 in a reserve role.
 Okafor played in all 18 regular season games in 2019 where he also had his first three career starts.

 Okafor did not play in 2020 due to the cancellation of the 2020 CFL season.
 He became a regular starter for the team in 2021 and started the first eight regular season games, but did not play for the rest of the season due to injury.
+On February 14, 2023, Okafor became a free agent.